FAFSA - what is it?

 - The FSA ID serves as your electronic signature and is needed to complete the FAFSA and other federal student aid documents.

-- Starting December 2023, contributors without an SSN can create a StudentAid.gov account to fill out their portion of the 2024–25 FAFSA form online.
+- As of December 2023, contributors without an SSN can create a StudentAid.gov account to fill out their portion of the FAFSA form online.
+Click here to access Spanish instructions for obtaining an fsa id without a social security number.

 why do my contributors and i need separate accounts?